Business and Financial Management

 Small Business Administration

-The Economic Development Foundation (EDF) is a non-profit lender who provides access to capital for small businesses that are purchasing or refinancing commercial real estate, and/or machinery and equipment.
+The Economic Development Foundation (EDF) is a non-profit lender that provides access to capital for small businesses that are purchasing or refinancing commercial real estate, and/or machinery and equipment.
 We are authorized by the U.S. Small Business Administration (SBA) as a Certified Development Company (CDC) to deliver the SBA’s 504 Loan Program.
 EDF is one of a small percentage of CDCs in the nation that SBA has approved into their Accredited Lender Program (ALP).
 As an ALP Lender, EDF has authority to process, close, and service 504 loans, and our customers receive expedited processing of loan approvals and servicing actions.

 • Socially-Disadvantaged Groups Grant